langfuse/langfuse-docs/pages/docs/scores/model-based-evals/ragas.md

 ![Trace with RAGAS scores](https://langfuse.com/images/docs/ragas-trace-score.png)

 Note that the scoring is blocking so make sure that you sent the generated answer before waiting for the scores to get computed.
-Alternatively you can run `score_with_ragas()` in a seperate thread and pass in the trace_id to log the scores.
+Alternatively you can run `score_with_ragas()` in a separate thread and pass in the trace_id to log the scores.

 Or you can consider

 ## Scoring as batch

 Scoring each production trace can be time-consuming and costly depending on your application architecture and traffic.
 In that case, it's better to start off with a batch scoring method.
 Decide a timespan you want to run the batch process and the number of traces you want to _sample_ from that time slice.
-Create a dataset and call `ragas.evaluate` to analyse the result.
+Create a dataset and call `ragas.evaluate` to analyze the result.

 You can run this periodically to keep track of how the scores are changing across timeslices and figure out if there are any discrepancies.